The Comprehensive Oxygen Sensor Guide

 - Next, remove the black coloured negative battery cable and wrap it with a rag to avoid any accidental touch to the battery post.

 - If the sensor is close to the catalytic converter, you will need to lift the vehicle from the front.
-Use a floor jack to raise the vehicle from front and keep it in that position using some jack stands.
+Use a floor jack to raise the vehicle from the front and keep it in that position using some jack stands.
 Next, block the rear wheels with wooden blocks and apply parking brakes.
-Always make use of safety glasses to avoid dust or grease from entering the eye.
+Always use safety glasses to avoid dust or grease from entering the eye.

-Removing the Oxygen Sensor
+Step 2 - Removing the Oxygen Sensor

 - Unplug the sensor connector and avoid breaking the locking tabs.

-- Next, turn the sensor counter clockwise using an open-end wrench or a sensor socket.
+- Next, turn the sensor counterclockwise using an open-end wrench or a sensor socket.

 - Apply some more penetrating oil to the sensor base.

 - Again, turn the sensor a few degrees just until it doesn’t move anymore.
 Apply some more oil and tighten the sensor again.
 Repeat this step till the sensor gets removed easily.
-Don’t force into it.
+Don’t force it.

 - After removing the sensor, apply the oil to the mounting threads and clean them with a nylon brush.